walodesign is a fictitious company, that is, a company that did not exist - and that, even in a fictitious form, does no longer exist.

-In particular, I would like to direct your attention to a new section on this Website: the walodesign columns.
+Nonetheless, I would like to direct your attention to a section on this Website: the walodesign columns.

-After two hip surgeries, no longer well preserved male, in his mid-60s, born in the land between the two seas (Schleswig-Holstein).
+After two hip and two cataract surgeries, no longer well preserved male, in his late-60s, born in the land between the two seas (Schleswig-Holstein).

 Gerd Waloszek, Founder and CEO, walodesign

 Studied Physics in Braunschweig, assistant at the Psychological Institutes of the universities of Braunschweig and Trier, doctoral dissertation in Trier (built and evaluated a graphic programming environment).